bmcnab95/blog.imnotat.work/README.md

 * Put some metadata at the beginning of your article:

-  * Title: This is the article name
+>Title: This is the article name

-  * Author: First Last
+>Author: John Smith

-  * Date: 1/2/17
+>Date: 1/2/17

-  * Tags: All tags, you want, to apply, each separated, by commas

-  * Status: draft (always put draft first, it will be changed to published after being proofread)
+>Tags: Fun, fast and furious, cold

+>Status: draft

+`Status: draft` is used so articles are posted to the draft section for proofreading

 ## Formatting quickstart